gabedvdsn/gabedvdsn/README.md

 Please check out my portfolio for more information about my current, previous, and notable project experiences!

 #### 🔭 What I'm up to
+**School:** I am currently working with a team of 3 others to develop a 2D dungeon crawner called **Banish The Light**.
+Our goal is to create a very immersive, intense, yet thoughtful game to compete in the IEEE game awards competition later this year.
+**Other:** I am also currently working on a modular, composition-centric [Gameplay Ability System Framework](https://github.com/gabedvdsn/FESGAS/tree/main) using UniTask to create light-weight ability behavior runtimes (based on Unreal Engine's built-in GAS).

+#### What I've Been Up To

-I'm currently working on my university capstone project: a 2.5D dungeon crawler called **Realms of Chaos**!
+**School:** I just wrapped up my university capstone project: a 2.5D dungeon crawler called **Realms of Chaos**!
+**Other:** I just wrapped up development of a [State System Framework](https://github.com/gabedvdsn/FESStateSystem)!

 #### 🎮 My favorite games